WdeM/Simple-OR/README.md

 # Notes
 Still a bit time consuming when attacking a slower target site, one could try to add threading to the mix if one can find the time and motivation to do so.

+Made it for Open Redirection, but obviously it can be used for other purposes like SSRF or XSS.